Deep Indexed Active Learning for Matching Heterogeneous Entity Representations: Experiments

-{\bf Triplet} Used in \cite{tracz-etal-2020-bert} for product matching with TPLM, a triplet loss is computed on an anchor $a$, and examples $p$ and $n$ that are positive and negative with respect to the anchor.
-This loss penalizes the model if the difference in the distance between $a$ and $p$, and between $a$ and $n$ is less than a margin.
+{\bf Triplet} Used in \cite{tracz-etal-2020-bert} for product matching with TPLM, a triplet loss is computed on examples that are positive and negative with respect to an anchor.
+This loss penalizes the model if the anchor is farther away from the positive than the negative example.
 The TripletObjective is expressed as

 We use the euclidean distance metric $d$, and set the margin to be $1$.
 However, unlike \cite{tracz-etal-2020-bert}, we do not perform hard negative mining.

 Table \ref{tab:trainingobjective} reports the F1 scores on Test and All pairs evaluations at the end of the active learning loop, for the three different training objectives used to train the blocker.
 We see that the Contrastive consistently outperforms Classification and Triplet objectives.
 The similarity between instance embeddings of the positive (and negative) pairs is maximized (and minimized) explicitly in contrastive and triplet objectives, whereas this is implicit in classification.
 The contrastive objective is able to leverage multiple random negatives as opposed to triplet which only uses $2$, one for each instance as an anchor.